PyLadiesBerlin/advent_twitter_bot/README.md

 This is the code for the PyLadies advent, a Twitter bot that posts a resource everyday during December.

+## Adding tips to tweet

+Tips and resources to tweet can be added to the CSV in `src/data/advent_data.csv`.
+In PyLadies Berlin google sheets there is an online copy of this which can be downloaded.

 ## Local setup

 This project has been written using Python 3.9, the easiest way to run it locally is to create a virtual env using [venv](https://docs.python.org/3/library/venv.html) and run all the commands within the virtual environment.